+Outside areas and boundaries

+Repair category 1

-Outside areas and boundaries Repair category 2 Notes Weathering and defective pointing noted to the masonry boundary wall requiring attention.
-The boundaries appear reasonably well defined and are in adequate condition.
+Notes The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.

-Ceilings

-Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+Ceilings Repair category 1 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/repair may be required.
+Some decorative surfaces are finished with an Artex type product.
+Early forms of Artex may incorporate small amounts of asbestos based bonding materials and therefore specialist advice should be obtained prior to working on these areas to minimise the risk of releasing hazardous fibres.1